 You will know high copper levels are to blame if you notice blue stuff in various toilets throughout your house, especially if your neighbors experience similar issues.

 If you see orange-tinted, rusty stains, you may blame corrosion at first.
 However, the dark color indicates hard water stains resulting from your water supply providing your home with hard water (water with exceptionally high mineral content).
-These elements can also combine to form a brown stain on the toilet bowl itself.

 Some people appreciate blue toilet water for its aesthetic appeal and this is why products that produce it are popular.
 However, the blue water screams one thing rather loudly: the toilet contains high levels of foreign materials, such as minerals and chemicals.